davletovb/neva/README.md

   `RLIMIT_AS` surface `ToolResourceLimitError`.
 Process isolation is not a complete sandbox: child tools still inherit the application's filesystem and network credentials unless a stronger external sandbox is provided.
+- **Model-driven tool loop**: `agent.run_tool_loop(task)` (or
+  `neva.tools.run_tool_loop(agent, task)`) adds a bounded JSON-action loop on top of those guardrails.
+The model must emit exactly one `{"action":"tool",...}` or `{"action":"final",...}` object per turn.
+  Tool selections always re-enter `AIAgent.call_tool()`, so allowlists, approvals, argument schemas, concurrency/resource ceilings, and observer accounting remain the enforcement path.
+Malformed actions, unknown tools, schema failures, and permission denials are returned to the model as bounded feedback so it can correct itself on a later step. `ToolLoopConfig` bounds model turns/tool calls, advertised tools, retained model output, each feedback record, and orchestration prompt size; hitting `max_steps` returns a non-success `ToolLoopResult` instead of looping indefinitely.
+Tool results are explicitly labelled untrusted data, but prompt wording is not a security
+  boundary: hostile tool output may still influence a model, while code-level tool guards remain authoritative.
+The generic loop consumes text JSON rather than provider-native function-calling events; streaming/native tool APIs are separate concerns.
 - **Concurrency**: Observer APIs and `LLMCache` are lock-protected.
 Agent, environment, and memory objects are not generally thread-safe.
 Built-in provider calls share account-scoped rate/concurrency admission in-process;